Off-Page SEO [The Ultimate Guide 2021]

 Optimization involves improving user experience and raising the ranking of the site.
 On-page SEO deals with the activities done on the website, and off-page SEO deals with the activities done outside the webpage.

 Off-page SEO is not only about getting a link from any webpage, but it is about getting a high-quality link from the relevant website.

 For example, it happens that just for creating backlinks, you ask others to put the link of your webpage in their content even when the content is not related.
 It can be the result of unethical link building and destroys the goodwill of your site.

 - On-page SEO is everything you do on your site and on which you have complete control.
 On the other hand, Off-Page SEO, as the name suggests, is entirely off the site.

 - On-page SEO factors include meta title, meta description, keyword research, image optimization, internal links, external links, keyword optimization, page speed, canonical URLs, content optimization, schema data, and many others.
 On the other hand, Off-page SEO factors include referring domains, backlinks, guest posting, broken link building, influencer marketing, commenting, reviews, and social media marketing.

 - The significant difference between On-page SEO and Off-page SEO is that there are some chances that On-page SEO can survive alone; it does not need the support of any other SEO technique.
 But Off-page SEO can’t survive alone.
 It needs correct On-page SEO to work.

-If On-page SEO is the building blocks for a website ranking, then Off-page SEO is the backbone.
+If On-page SEO is the building block for a website ranking, then Off-page SEO is the backbone.

 - Google takes all the off-page SEO factors while ranking a website.